On this page

 foreach ($groupNames as $name) {

-$group = Group::where('name', $name)->first();
+$group = Group::where('name', $name)->first()

-$group = Group::whereRaw('LOWER(name) = ?', [strtolower($name)])->first();
+??
+Group::whereRaw('LOWER(name) = ?', [strtolower($name)])->first()

-$resolved[] = $group->id;
+if ($group) { $resolved[] = $group->id; }

 }